adamcrawley/fanatec-pedal-emulator-vrs/README.md

 # fanatec-pedal-emulator-vrs

-This is a modified version of fanatec-pedal-emulator GeekyDeaks to read VRS DirectForce Pro Pedals instead of the HE Sprint pedals.
+This is a modified version of fanatec-pedal-emulator by GeekyDeaks to read VRS DirectForce Pro Pedals instead of the HE Sprint pedals.

 Small golang HID to UART proxy